 Countries that have not invested in the foundations of prosperity growth see that prosperity at risk.
-Latin American prosperity, unlike any other region, is still closely tied to its economic fate.
-Prosperity gains have not been the result of anything but rising wealth.
-This prosperity is at severe risk.

-The opposite pattern is seen in Asia, where the countries that have made the most significant progress have invested in the foundations of prosperity.
+In Asia, countries like Vietnam have seen good progress on prosperity, but the gains are mainly the result of rising wealth.
+The countries that have made the most significant progress have invested in the foundations of prosperity, many on the New Zealand model of free markets, free people, and strong society.
 Indonesia, one of the biggest risers in the Prosperity Index over the past decade, has seen improving freedoms and a rapidly strengthening society.

 The risks are not confined to those yet to see high levels of prosperity.
 The Index sees US prosperity stagnate, despite rising wealth.
-Falling health outcomes, a worsening security situation, and an economy that is not delivering on opportunity are driving relative decline.
+That New Zealand has managed to generate and maintain high and rising levels of prosperity is to be noted.